-In 2017, the volume of passengers who traveled on the Hong Kong Through Trains increased by 2.9% from 3.5 million in 2016 to 3.6 million in 2017.
-The revenue from Hong Kong Through Trains decreased by 0.1% from RMB528.3 million in 2016 to RMB523.4 million in 2017.
-This increase in passenger volume was mainly due to the recovery of Hong Kong tourism, including more visitors from the mainland.
-This decrease in revenue was mainly due to the falling exchange rate from RMB to Hong Kong dollars.
+In 2020, the volume of passengers who traveled on the Hong Kong Through Trains decreased by 94.4% from 1.9 million in 2019 to 0.1 million in 2020.
+The revenue from Hong Kong Through Trains decreased by 94.4% from RMB261.1 million in 2019 to RMB14.5 million in 2020.
+This decrease in passenger volume and revenue was mainly due to the impact of the COVID-19 pandemic.
+The operations of the Hong Kong Through Trains have been entirely suspended since January 30, 2020, on which the government of Hong Kong announced the suspension of services of Hung Hom Station as a result of the COVID-19 pandemic.

 Domestic Long-distance Trains.
-In 2017, our passenger transportation services on domestic long-distance trains accounted for 54.2% of our railroad passenger transportation revenue.
-As of December 31, 2017, we operated on a daily basis 131 pairs of long-distance trains on our rail lines to cities in Guangdong, Hunan, Hubei, Jiangxi, Anhui, Jiangsu, Liaoning, Shaanxi, Gansu, Fujian, Heilongjiang, Jilin, Zhejiang, Hebei, Henan, Sichuan, Yunnan, Hainan, Shanxi and Shandong provinces, Chongqing, Shanghai, Beijing and Tianjin municipalities and Guangxi Autonomous Region, Xinjiang Autonomous Region and Tibet Autonomous Region.
-In 2017, the number of passengers traveled on our long-distance trains was 44.6 million, representing a decrease of 1.3% from 45.2 million in 2016.
-Our revenue from long-distance trains in 2017 was RMB4,206.2 million, compared to RMB4,019.3 million in 2016.
-The decrease of the passenger volume of long-distance trains was primarily due to the railway's diversion effect, which has resulted in a continuous decrease of passenger volume of long-distance trains.
-The increase in revenue of long-distance trains was primarily due to the commencement of the service of one pair of long-distance trains between Shenzhen and Urumqi.
+In 2020, our passenger transportation services on domestic long-distance trains accounted for 51.2% of our railroad passenger transportation revenue.
+As of December 31, 2020, we operated on a daily basis 129 pairs of long-distance trains on our rail lines to cities in Guangdong, Hunan, Hubei, Jiangxi, Anhui, Jiangsu, Liaoning, Shaanxi, Gansu, Fujian, Heilongjiang, Jilin, Zhejiang, Hebei, Henan, Sichuan, Yunnan, Hainan, Shanxi and Shandong provinces, Chongqing, Shanghai, Beijing and Tianjin municipalities and Guangxi Autonomous Region, Xinjiang Autonomous Region and Tibet Autonomous Region.
+In 2020, the number of passengers traveled on our long-distance trains was 24.7 million, representing a decrease of 43.0% from 43.2 million in 2019.
+Our revenue from long-distance trains in 2020 was RMB2,106.1 million, compared to RMB4,111.8 million in 2018, representing a decrease of 48.8%.
+The decrease in passenger volume and revenue of long-distance trains was primarily due to the impact of the COVID-19 pandemic, which significantly reduced passengers' willingness to travel, resulting in a substantial reduction in the number of trains in operation and thus a significant decrease in the passenger traffic volume and revenue from passenger transportation accordingly.

 Major Stations.
-The following are the major train stations owned and operated by us as of December 31, 2017:
+The following are the major train stations owned and operated by us as of December 31, 2020:

-Station Location Connected Railways Passenger Transportation Business Passengers for 2017 (millions) Guangzhou Station Yuexiu District, Guangzhou Beijing-Guangzhou Railway, Guangzhou-Maoming Railway, Guangzhou-Shenzhen Railway, Guangzhou-Foshan-Zhaoqing Intercity Railway, Line 2 and Line 5 of Guangzhou's subway system Long-distance trains, inter-city trains between Guangzhou and Shenzhen 25.27 Guangzhou East Station Tianhe District, Guangzhou Beijing-Guangzhou Railway, Guangzhou-Shenzhen Railway, Xiamen-Shenzhen Railway, Line 1 and Line 3 of Guangzhou's subway system Long-distance trains, inter-city trains between Guangzhou and Shenzhen, Hong Kong Through Trains 20.97 Shenzhen Station Luohu District, Shenzhen Guangzhou-Shenzhen Railway, Hong Kong railway, Luobao Line of Shenzhen's subway system Long-distance trains, inter-city trains between Guangzhou and Shenzhen 18.24 Shaoguan East Station Shaoguan Beijing-Guangzhou Railway Long-distance trains 2.94
+Station Location Connected Railways Passenger Transportation Business Total Passengers for 2020 (millions) Guangzhou Station Yuexiu District, Guangzhou Beijing-Guangzhou Railway, Guangzhou-Maoming Railway, Guangzhou-Shenzhen Railway, Guangzhou-Foshan-Zhaoqing Intercity Railway, Line 2 and Line 5 of Guangzhou's subway system Long-distance trains, intercity trains between Guangzhou and Shenzhen 13.86 Guangzhou East Station Tianhe District, Guangzhou Beijing-Guangzhou Railway, Guangzhou-Shenzhen Railway, Xiamen-Shenzhen Railway, Guangzhou-Dongguan-Shenzhen intercity passenger line, Line 1 and Line 3 of Guangzhou's subway system Long-distance trains, intercity trains between Guangzhou and Shenzhen, Hong Kong Through Trains 11.02 Shenzhen Station Luohu District, Shenzhen Guangzhou-Shenzhen Railway, Hong Kong railway, Luobao Line of Shenzhen's subway system Long-distance trains, inter-city trains between Guangzhou and Shenzhen 6.28 Shaoguan East Station Shaoguan Beijing-Guangzhou Railway Long-distance trains 1.63